canonical/ubuntu-server-documentation/how-to/how-to-install-and-configure-php.md

 - For more in depth information see [the php.net documentation](http://www.php.net/docs.php).

 - There are a plethora of books on PHP 7 and PHP 8.
-A good book from O'Reilly is [Learning PHP](http://oreilly.com/catalog/0636920043034/), which includes an exploration of PHP 7's enhancements to the language.
+A good book from O'Reilly is "Learning PHP", which includes an exploration of PHP 7's enhancements to the language.

 - Also, see the [Apache MySQL PHP Ubuntu Wiki](https://help.ubuntu.com/community/ApacheMySQLPHP) page for more information.